 The beach at Uluwatu is called Suluban Beach and is a beach of beauty if you make the walk down the cliff zigging and zagging through the local businesses built into the top half of the cliff and then the steep stairs down the bottom half before you walk through the cave to come out on the beach.
 The steep Uluwatu stairs at the bottom of the cliff provide a challenge for some but it doesn’t deter surfers or beachgoers.
 It is a small but popular beach with a unique feel that adds to the raw beauty and charisma that attracts so many tourists to the spot all year round.

 There are a lot of warungs (small local restaurant) in the area and on the cliff face at Uluwatu along with restaurants that serve nice western food as well.
-There is usually a local bbq style corn stand in the carpark where you can buy fresh corn on the cob cooked over hot embers and brushed with chilli and butter.
+There is usually a local bbq style corn stand in the car park where you can buy fresh corn on the cob cooked over hot embers and brushed with chilli and butter.
 Definitely, give it a try if it’s your first trip to Bali and you haven’t before.

 Outside Corner cafe in Uluwatu is new on the scene opening up in 2017.
 In a short period of time, it is already a stand out restaurant in the area.
 With great organic food, a skate bowl, and a surf and skate shop it is no wonder why.
 An added bonus is the 50k Fridays with main meals for 50,000Rp equating to approximately $5 Australian dollars.

-It is well renowned as Bali’s Sunday session spot, in particular, it attracts tourists from all over Bali making the trip down to the Bukit Peninsula to party here until it closes at around midnight.
-If you’re not staying in the area you may want to organise a taxi for the ride home before you get there, otherwise finding transport home can be difficult.
+It is well renowned as Bali’s Sunday session spot it attracts tourists from all over Bali making the trip down to party until it closes at around midnight.
+If you’re not staying in the area organize a taxi for the ride home before you get there.

-Morning Light Yoga goes hand in hand with surfing or its something your non-surfing companion can take part in while you’re out slaying some waves.
+Morning Light Yoga goes hand in hand with surfing or it’s something your non-surfing companion can take part in while you’re out slaying some waves.

-Uluwatu Temple is a huge tourist attraction that sees fairly big crowds most days.
-It overlooks the Indian ocean from a spectacular height and offers a great opportunity for photographers, travellers, and folks looking to experience Bali’s culture aside from surfing.
+Uluwatu Temple is a great tourist attraction.
+It overlooks the Indian Ocean from a spectacular height and offers a great opportunity for photographers, travelers, and folks looking to experience Bali’s culture aside from surfing.